haoge0811/CSM/README.md

     tool can be called to simulate this setup as described above.
 User can create many config file ahead of time, then call them in a shell script, just as H-spice.
     The output of voltage nodes is saved in csv format.

-    Note: input netlist need to be in verilog format, and currently the tool only supports INV, NAND2, NOR2 gates.